JasmyDavis/SeleniumCucumber/README.md

 # NSWGovtMediaReleases
 This repository can be used to automate the NSW Government Media Releases website.
 Media releases can be filtered by any particular minister and also reset option to remove all filters.
-Used Selenium webdriver and Java.
-This project used a behavior-driven development approach using Cucumber.
+Selenium webdriver and Java language is being used for this automation..
+This project follows a behavior-driven development approach using Cucumber.